World Shares Slide, Spooked by China Moves Toward Hong Kong

 India’s Sensex declined 1.2% after the central bank cut the benchmark interest rate to 4%, the lowest level in a decade, as its governor forecast the economy would fall into a contraction this year.

-Overnight, there was further gloomy news on job losses, with the U.S. Labor Department saying the number of people thrown out of work since the virus struck has climbed to nearly 39 million.
+This week has seen more gloomy news on job losses, with the U.S. Labor Department saying the number of people thrown out of work since the virus struck has climbed to nearly 39 million.
+Japan reported week trade figures and economic activity in Europe continued to shrink rapidly

-Despite a week of uneven finishes, Wall Street looks set to recoup its losses from last week after a strong rally on Monday that reversed all of the market’s losses for the month.
-The index is still down about 13% from its high in February.

-Oil prices fell back on Friday, with benchmark U.S. crude losing $2.40, or 6.5%, to $31.52 per barrel in electronic trading on the New York Mercantile Exchange.
-It closed higher on Thursday, the sixth day day in a row, gaining 43 cents, or 1.3%, to $33.92 a barrel.
+Oil prices fell back on Friday, with benchmark U.S. crude losing $1.95 to $31.97 per barrel in electronic trading on the New York Mercantile Exchange.
+It closed higher on Thursday, the sixth day day in a row, gaining 43 cents.

 Crude oil started the year at about $60 a barrel, but plummeted earlier this year as demand sank due to widespread travel and business shutdowns related to the coronavirus.
 The price has risen this month as oil producing nations cut back on output and the gradual reopening of economies around the globe have driven up demand.